Vehicle registration plates of Ontario: 1916 to 1962

-Commercial license plates were first introduced in 1916.
+Commercial licence plates were first introduced in 1916.

 1963 to 1979

 In 1963, Ontario switched to a quarterly system for commercial plates.
 Plates could be issued on a quarterly basis rather than paying for a full year of registration.

 1980 to present

 In the 1980s, Ontario shifted to plates that were renewed yearly with stickers, ditching the quarterly system.

 Prorate plates

 Used on vehicles registered in the International Registration Plan (IRP).

 Bus plates

-Bus license plates were first issued in 1973.
+Bus licence plates were first issued in 1973.
 They followed the quarterly system until 1980, switching in favour of a new permanent plate renewed yearly with stickers.